TobikoData/sqlmesh/docs/guides/incremental_time.md

 Incremental by time models require specification of a time column in their configuration.
 In addition, their model SQL queries should specify a `WHERE` clause that filters the data on a time range.

-This example shows an incremental by time model from the SQLMesh [quickstart project](../quick_start.md):
+This example shows an incremental by time model that could be added to the SQLMesh [quickstart project](../quick_start.md):

 ``` sql linenums="1"
 MODEL (